-- A patient ceased smoking cigarettes (high source of cadmium) 6 months ago but was a habitual smoker for 20 years.
-Whole blood and serum would potentially show low cadmium levels, while urine tests high for cadmium.
-This is because whole blood represents recent cadmium intake, and serum is a poor indicator of cadmium burden, while urine indicates long term cadmium exposure.
+- A patient ceased smoking cigarettes (a high source of cadmium) 6 months ago but was a habitual smoker for 20 years.
+Whole blood and serum would potentially show low cadmium levels, while urine tests are high for cadmium.
+This is because whole blood represents recent cadmium intake, and serum is a poor indicator of cadmium burden, while urine indicates long-term cadmium exposure.

 Why Test Both Blood & Urine?

 Heavy metals and essential elements affect different systems of the body, so it makes sense that they can’t all be measured in the same body fluid.